Lore

 “I eternally come again to this identical and selfsame life, in the greatest and even in the smallest, so that I again teach the eternal recurrence of all things.” —Thus Spake Zarathustra, Nietzsche

 You might think of them as angels.
 But these are not the angels of Hallmark cards: brass trumpets, picnicking in the clouds.
-In their true essence, they are trans-temporal, swirling engines of wing and blood, fiery eyes that peer around the corners between worlds.
+In their true essence, they are trans-temporal swirling engines of wing and blood, fiery eyes that peer around the corners between worlds.
 Dark, radiant beings conjured from fresh battlefields, a Frankenstein’s Valkyrie, forever crashing to Midgard.
 What grief demands their hate, what vast, cannibal hunger?

 Forever encircled within their domains, the Fallen are barred from worlds of time and space, hailing from a Realm which has neither.
 They are a kind of impossibility, entities on the other side of the mirror, encircled by an infinite Void.
 Air-gapped from the Cosmos.